misatohikari/misatofromseneca_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Software Engineering
-  - Web Development
+  - Full-Stack Web Development
-  - Full-Stack Development
+  - Databases
   - Cloud Computing
-  - Software Testing and Quality Assurance
+  - Software Testing/QA

 # Education to show in About widget
 education: